mhennemeyer/objectivematchy/README.markdown

 to compose Assertions without the need to provide custom Failure Messages.
 Thus built Assertions consist of two parts:

-1. An Expectation that is added to an Object.
+1. An Expectation that is built from an Object.
 2. A Matcher Message that is sent to the Expectation.

 The Expectation understands the Matcher Messages (like eql:) and verifies that